colinkingswood/colinkingswood.github.io/about.md

 permalink: /about/
 ---

-Software Engineer and Whitewater Kayker
+Software Engineer and Whitewater Kayaker

 ### More Information